AnushaAugustine/Mywebsite/index.md

 Debugging	is	the	cornerstone	of	being	a	programmer.
 The	first	meaning	of	the	verb	"debug" is	to	remove	errors,	but	the meaning	that	really	matters	is	to	see	into	the	execution	of	a program	by	examining	it.
 A	programmer	that	cannot	debug	effectively	is	blind.

    The	common	ways	of	looking	into	the	‘innards’	of	an	executing	program	can	be	categorized as:
-   <li>Using	a	debugging	tool,</li>
+   <li>Using	a	debugging	tool,
-   <li>Printlining	-	Making	a	temporary	modification	to	the	program,	typically	adding	lines	that print	information	</li>            out
+   <li>Printlining	-	Making	a	temporary	modification	to	the	program,	typically	adding	lines	that print	information
+   out
    <li>Logging	-	Creating	a	permanent	window	into	the	programs	execution	in	the	form	of	a log.</li>

 ### How	to	Debug	Using	a	Log

 logs	offer	three	basic	advantages:

-<li>Logs	can	provide	useful	information	about	bugs	that	are	hard	to	reproduce	(such	as those	that	occur	in	the	production</li>
+<li>Logs	can	provide	useful	information	about	bugs	that	are	hard	to	reproduce	(such	as those	that	occur	in	the	production
     environment	but	that	cannot	be	reproduced	in	the	test environment).
-<li>Logs	can	provide	statistics	and	data	relevant	to	performance,	such	as	the	time	passing between	statements.</li>
+<li>Logs	can	provide	statistics	and	data	relevant	to	performance,	such	as	the	time	passing between	statements.
 <li>When	configurable,	logs	allow	general	information	to	be	captured	in	order	to	debug unanticipated	specific	problems	without
     having	to	modify	and/or	redeploy	the	code	just to	deal	with	those	specific	problems.</li>